-Special air bomber that moves by SM up to 8 hexes.
+Moves by SM.
+Includes a bomber for delivery, Range 8 hexes.
 The unit may attack on its own or participate in a battle (counts for Air Stacking).

-This unit has a B+ rating which means it attacks before any other "B" units activate.
+This unit has a B+ rating which means it is dropped immediately before any other "B" units activate.
 Roll 1 die: on 1-5, every unit (friendly or enemy) in the battle hex takes 1 hit.
 A roll of 6 means the bomb is a dud (no effect).
-The unit is eliminated after use.

-NOTE: Atom bombs are powerful but they must be built in a City-3 (Air-3 if factories are in play).
+NOTE: Atom bombs are powerful but they must be built in a 3 value Air Factory.
 Scenario design should not allow excessive use.